 Grounds for impeaching a President include high crimes and misdemeanors.
 The fact that impeachment can even result from misdemeanors suggests that a high crime can probably be any United States felony.
 These are the same grounds as for criminal prosecution.
 Obstruction of justice is a felony, and since establishing justice is a Preambular purpose there’s no question that obstructing it is a high crime.

 If a President issues any pardon to obstruct justice the pardon will stand but the President must be impeached for issuing it.
+This of course includes self-pardons!

 The pardon power transfers when the next President takes the oath of office, even if a criminal trial or impeachment began before then.
 If the outgoing President had self-pardoned from an investigation or prosecution to obstruct justice, the former President will then be subject to prosecution for that obstruction of justice having lost that power.